UQComputingSociety/cpg/README.md

 ## Textbook

 The "text" is [_Competitive Programming 3_](http://www.sso.sy/sites/default/files/competitive%20programming%203_1.pdf).
-We will **not** be using problems out of this book, but we will be following the contents as a rough guide of what to cover.
+We won't (for now, this may change in the future) be using problems out of this book, but we will be following the contents as a rough guide of what to cover.
 For more problems, refer to CP3, there are hundreds in each section!
 However, note that this book has code snippets written in C/C++/Java.
 The reference for each section is given in the "CP3 reference" column of the schedule at the bottom of this README.

 ## Week 1: Beginnings